rfboerwinkle/computer-operated-monolith-erector/readme.md

 # Usage

 The python script `ChemE-slicer.py` generates a gcode file.
 Use it with `ChemE-slicer.py [FILE] [OPTION]...` File name defaults to `out.gcode`.
-Keep in mind that none of the ranges are enforced, they are mostly recomendations.
+Keep in mind that none of the ranges are enforced, they are mostly recommendations.
 I'm not sure what the safe range of feedrates is, 6000 is the highest I've seen.
 The software should mostly keep itself from making any illegal moves, but if you make drastic changes or are otherwise worried about it you might want to look at it with `gcode-viewer.py`.

 ### `-m, --monoliths=COUNT`